sandwichhlord/Memory-Bounded-Preferential-Attachment/README.md

 ## Empirical Validation & Topological Phase Transitions

 ![3x3 Bell Curve vs Truncated PL](Thesis_Eval/loglog_global_fitted/LogLog_Fitted_Sparsity_99.5.png)
 *(Above: Mapping the topological phase transition at extreme sparsity.
 You can clearly see SET collapsing into a bell curve, while MBPA keeps a resilient heavy-tail.
-The biggest takeaway here is that RigL fails to concentrate its connections, meaning MBPA achieves way larger max-degree hubs—proving it is much better suited for hardware cache reuse.)*
+The biggest takeaway here is that RigL fails to concentrate its connections, meaning MBPA achieves way larger max-degree hubs-proving it is much better suited for hardware cache reuse.)*

 * **Maximum Likelihood Estimation (MLE):** Successfully pulled the scale-free parameters ($\gamma \approx 1.0$) and tight hardware exponential cutoffs ($\lambda \approx 0.01$) right from the MBPA sparse masks.